 - Again, this is a very personal decision.
 On the one hand, you probably do not want your pet to be alone with strangers in the final moments but on the other hand, you may not be up to watching your pet’s death.
 Every owner wants to think of euthanasia as a gentle slipping into death, much like falling asleep.
 In reality, the pet will not close his eyes, and there may be twitching, some gasping last breaths, or even urination or defecation.
 To help ease this transition

 between life and death, sometimes a tranquilizer is given to alleviate some of the above, but you should keep in mind that this may not be how you want to remember your pet.
 The issue of children present is also a personal one and the above information should be considered there as well.

 We will prepare and have you sign a euthanasia form giving us consent to perform the euthanasia and also recording whether you prefer cremation for your pet or burial at home.
 If you want your pet’s ashes returned to you you’ll need to choose an urn or container for them.
 We will usually also ask if you would like a lock of hair or your pet’s collar as a keepsake.

 The euthanasia itself is very fast.
-The euthanasia solution, generally dyed a bright color so that is cannot be mistaken for anything else, is delivered over 10-30 seconds and death comes peacefully within a few minutes.
-Euthanasia solution is an overdose of anesthetic, so the pet will fall asleep.
-Then it takes a couple minutes for the heart and breathing to stop.
+The euthanasia solution, generally dyed a bright color so that it cannot be mistaken for anything else, is delivered over 10-30 seconds and death comes peacefully within a few minutes.
+The euthanasia solution is an overdose of anesthetic, so the pet will fall asleep.
+Then it takes a couple of minutes for the heart and breathing to stop.